This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Cost: $38 (50% discount with Swiss Travel Pass)

-This large and interactive museum showcases the evolution of Swiss mobility through exhibits on trains, planes, automobiles, and more.
-You can explore locomotives, vintage cars, and even a space station module.
+This is a very large and interactive museum that shows how transportation has evolved in Switzerland.
+You can explore locomotives, vintage cars, and even a space station module.Â

-I visited on a rainy afternoon and it was so crowded with families looking for a way to keep the kids busy that I ended up leaving before I really had a chance to see anything.
+I visited on a rainy afternoon and it was so crowded with families looking for a way to keep the kids busy that I ended up leaving before I really had a chance to really see anything.

 Experience Lake Lucerne

-With one day in Lucerne, you will also want to spend some time at Lake Lucerne.
+With your one day in Lucerne, you will also want to spend some time at Lake Lucerne.
+Lake Lucerne, known as Vierwaldstättersee in German, is one of Switzerland’s most beautiful and picturesque lakes.Â

 The lake is bordered by several mountains, including Mt.
 Pilatus, Mt.
 Rigi, and the peaks of the Swiss Alps.
 It’s absolutely stunning!